causalNLP/causal-agent/docs/source/about/citation.rst

 Citation Information
 ====================

-If you use the Causal AI Scientist (CAIS) in your research, please cite it using one of the formats below.
+If you use the Causal Agent in your research, please cite it using one of the formats below.
 Proper citation helps support the project and allows others to find and use this tool.

 BibTeX Format
 -------------